How a South Korean security law is becoming obsolete amid thaw with North Korea

 The division in South Korea is coming to a head as Moon pushes to host Kim to Seoul as soon as this month.

-On Monday, a coalition of eight defector, human rights and lawyers' organisations said they were opposed to any more inter-Korean summits that fail to address human rights in the North.
+On Monday, a coalition of eight defector, human rights and lawyers' organizations said they were opposed to any more inter-Korean summits that fail to address human rights in the North.

 "The National Security Act is an anachronism from the Cold War era that really now should be repealed," said Phil Robertson, deputy Asia director of Human Rights Watch.
 "But human rights must be on the agenda for all the various dialogues and discussions between North Korea and the outside world."